HugoGit39/siawd/README.md

 </p>

 <p align="justify">
-  For detailed questions about the wearable validation pipeline database, please get in touch with a member of RT2</a>.
+  For detailed questions about the wearable validation pipeline database, please get in touch with a member the offical publication</a>.
 </p>

 ## Authors and Citation